DavidKarlas/TomajEngine/README.md

 TomajEngine
 ===========

-TomajEngine is 2D engine written in C# with SFML.Net(OpenGL) used for rendering and inspiered by Flash Player DisplayList
+TomajEngine is 2D engine written in C# with SFML.Net(OpenGL) used for rendering and inspired by Flash Player DisplayList